chantzos/__/README.md

 that is not all valid code for S-Lang.
 Such files are parsed by the
 "_/__.sl" library and uses mature (nowdays) common syntax found in popular
 languages like Ruby or Python.
 But, for now this syntax is used for declarations reasons but there is a
-continuasly interest to evolve (there are some ideas about an agnostic syntax
+continuous interest to evolve, which it does constantly (there are some ideas
-prototyping)
+about an agnostic syntax prototyping)

-The system is based on a very simple object oriented style of programming.
-All the methods are executing throw a intermediate function, which is responsible to print
-in details the errors, and to call a callback error handler.
-Every application should has its own error_handler assigned to This.err_handler.
-(in my mind, catching the errors is the number one priority when writting code)

 Anyway, because of those reasons (S-Lang and the home made (kind of) language), the application
 is suitable for understand programming  concepts, and probably this is the number one intention,